 Dry, burning, itchy eyes are a common occurrence for many who work long hours or wear contact lenses, but if the problem seems to come out of nowhere and/or persists, you may be suffering from dry eye disease(DED).

 A good way to understand DED is by using the analogy of a fish bowl.
-Imagine your eye is like the fishbowl and contained within your eye is the tear film (water) and cells (fish).
+Imagine your eye is like a fishbowl and contained within your eye are the tear film (water) and cells (fish).

 In order for fish to survive, their environment must be maintained for proper pH, temperature, water cleanliness, etc.

 Similarly, the cells of the eyes must be in an appropriate environment or they will become irritated.

 Things like a smoky, dry environment or extreme temperatures will affect the make-up of your tear film (water) which will consequently affect the cells of your eyes (fish).

 Additionally, if you were to leave the lid off of a fish bowl and leave it in the sun, the water would quickly evaporate.